yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 {{< /note >}}

-It is possible to set the priority of a transaction using the two session variables `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound` each of which can be set to a value between 0.0 and 1.0, as shown below.
+It is possible to set the priority of a transaction using the two session variables `yb_transaction_priority_lower_bound` and `yb_transaction_priority_upper_bound`, each of which can be set to a value between 0.0 and 1.0, as shown in the following example.
 When a transaction is executed, a random priority between the lower and upper bound is assigned to it.
-This can be used as shown in the example below.

 Let's create a YugabyteDB cluster, and open two separate `ysqlsh` connections to it.